Kale as baby food

 There’s a new vegetable on the block, and this one comes with a swath of health benefits and a devoted following.
-If you’re new to kale and want to know how to incorporate it into you diet then read on.
+If you’re new to introducing kale as baby food and want to know how to incorporate it into you diet then read on.

 What is kale?